duasoi/CrossMindFlex/README.md

-CrossMindFlex: Scalable and Privacy-Enhanced EEG-Based Visual Stimulus Reconstruction
+CrossMindFlex: Scalable and Privacy-Enhanced EEG-Based Visual Decoding and Reconstruction